Heroes of Might and Magic III: Release

 The game was originally released for PC Windows on March 3, 1999.
 An Apple Macintosh port was released by 3DO, and a Linux port was released by Loki Software, both in late December that year.
 In 2000, a Game Boy Color port entitled Heroes of Might and Magic 2 was released.
-A straight Dreamcast port retaining the original title was also developed and completed, but it wasn't released due to technical issues that prevented the console running the game adequately.
+A Dreamcast port was developed, but not released due to technical issues that prevented the console running the game adequately.
+This version was cancelled in 2000.
+A copy of the Dreamcast build was purchased by a private collector in 2005, and in 2020 the collector released it publicly after a brief fundraiser.

 Expansion packs

 Two official expansion packs were released for Heroes III.
 The first of these expansions, Armageddon's Blade, introduced a ninth town alignment, the Conflux; a random scenario generator, a variety of new creatures, heroes, and structures; and six new playable campaigns.

 The second expansion, The Shadow of Death, was a stand-alone expansion that included Restoration of Erathia and added seven new playable campaigns and a variety of new artifacts, including Combination Artifacts.
-Combination Artifacts were extremely powerful items assembled by collecting a specific set of lesser artifacts.
+Combination Artifacts are formed by combining specific sets of lesser artifacts, granting enhanced abilities.

+Eight level packs were released as part of the episodic Heroes Chronicles series.
+These were stand-alone releases that do not require the base game to play, and were intended for newcomers to the franchise.
+Four of them were sold individually, two were free downloads and the final two chapters were sold as a bundle in June 2001.
+All eight installments were re-released through GOG.com in 2011.

 Complete edition

 In 2000, a bundle containing Heroes III and both expansion packs was released as Heroes of Might and Magic III: Complete.
 More than just bundling the original game discs, however, this release reworked the game's installation process as well as its in-game menus to reflect a unified product.

-Heroes of Might & Magic III – HD Edition
+The Complete edition does not include the Heroes Chronicles campaigns, some of which were yet to be released when the Complete edition launched.

+HD edition

 On January 29, 2015, about 15 years after the original release of Heroes of Might & Magic III, Ubisoft released a new high-definition version of the game compatible with PCs as well as Android and iOS tablets.
-The expansion packs were not included because the source code for those releases was lost.
+The expansion packs were not included because the source code for those releases was lost, it also excluded the random map generator.
+It launched in a buggy state and was poorly received.
+GameSpot and PCGamesN both pointed out that players could simply purchase the Complete Edition and run the community supported HD mod; this method cost less and included the expansion packs.

-Unofficial releases
+Community modding

+Heroes III has maintained an enduring popularity, and a number of notable modifications have been made by the community.
+Many mods originate with its large Russian and Polish language fan base.
+These include: